-Deferred transmission costs - Primarily relates to the recovery of non-market based costs or fees charged by various regulatory bodies including FERC and RTOs, which can include PJM charges and credits for service including, but not limited to, procuring transmission services and transmission enhancement.
+Deferred transmission costs - Primarily relates to the recovery of non-market based costs or fees imposed on or charged to OE and Penn by various regulatory bodies including FERC and RTOs.
+These costs can include PJM charges and credits for service including, but not limited to, procuring transmission services and transmission enhancement.